Doing laundry can be anything but simple at times.

 That's because cold water isn't as effective at stain removal as warmer temperatures are and can leave clothes looking dingy and worn instead of bright and clean.

 The correct wash water temperature directly affects the performance of your detergent, the wrinkling of fabrics (your clothes), and the lifespan of those clothes.

 You'll be rewarded with a laundry basket of clothes that look cleaner and last longer.

 Warm water minimizes color fading and wrinkling, and does a good job in getting really grimy clothes clean.

-Choose it for light colors that won't run, regular and sturdy fabrics, towels, jeans, cottons, sheets, sturdy play wear, school uniforms, 100 percent manmade fibers, blends of natural and manmade fibers, and moderately soiled stuff.
+Choose it for light colors that won't run, regular and sturdy fabrics, towels, jeans, cottons, sheets, sturdy play wear, school uniforms, 100 percent manmade fibers, blends of natural and manmade fibers, and moderately soiled clothes.

-Use cold water for dark or bright color clothes that may run or fade; and for delicate fabrics including washable silk, swimsuits, active wear, and lingerie.
+Use cold water for dark or bright color clothes that may run or fade; and for delicate fabrics like washable silk, swimsuits, active wear, and lingerie.

 Washing clothes in cold water will also minimize the shrinking of washable woolens.
 It's also okay for lightly soiled clothes.
 Always use cold water for blood stain removal, red wine stain removal, and coffee spills.
 Warm water could set these stains.

-Or, if you do lots of cold water washes, consider using a detergent designed to work in all temperatures.
+Or, if you do lots of cold water washes, consider using a washing detergent designed to work in all temperatures.

 For the rinse cycle, cold water is excellent for all types of of loads.
 So use it!